stefan-hoeck/idris2-pack/README.md

 ```

 However, if you want to make these binaries available on your
-command line, you need to do two things: First, invoke
+command-line, you need to do two things: First, invoke
 `pack` with the `switch` command:

 ```sh